 QPI in biophysics visualizes and quantifies the phase delay of light when it passes through a cell.
 The phase delay is governed by the refractive index of the cell which is connected to protein or DNA density.
 Thus, QPI can be used to characterize and monitor cells in a broad range of applications.
 As part of my present work in the Guck Lab, I am maintaining several Python libraries for QPI analysis:

 - qpsphere: library for the QPI analysis of spherical phase objects

 - qpformat: library for opening QPI data

 A simple QPI analysis is restricted to the recorded 2D phase data (transmission phase image).
-To resolve the 3D refractive index structure of a cell (right image), optical diffraction tomography (ODT) can be used.
+To resolve the 3D refractive index structure of a cell (right image), ODT can be used.
 ODT can be combined with fluorescence tomography in colocalization studies to map out the characteristics of intracellular compartments.
 In the course of my work in the Guck Lab, I have written several Python libraries for the tomographic reconstruction of single cells: